 9. Your Programming and Content

-Content is the king and that is why you need the best words to make your eCommerce dream come true.
+Content is king and that is why you need the best words to make your eCommerce dream come true.

 You need to have a functional eCommerce storefront for content optimization, conversion optimization and performance optimization.
 You will be needing an excellent team of eCommerce developers to perform all of these optimization techniques efficiently.